indigobio/Graphic-Design-Process/README.md

 ### **Design System:**

-The final delivery, including the following assets.
-You can check the newest version of assets on the Indesign Design System Management:
+You can check the newest version of the design system, including the following assets on the Indesign Design System Management:

 https://tbsui.invisionapp.com/dsm/tbs/exent-design-library